tensorflow/tfx/docs/guide/schemagen.md

 other properties.
 A SchemaGen pipeline component will automatically generate a schema by inferring types, categories, and ranges from the training data.

-* Consumes: tf.Examples from an ExampleGen component
+* Consumes: statistics from an StatisticsGen component
 * Emits: Data schema proto

 Here's an excerpt from a schema proto: